Now that Valjean and Cosette are safely established at the convent, we move on to “Part Three: Marius” and jump ahead several years.

 Adding to the coincidences: Their next door neighbor is a penniless student named Marius, whom we’re told will be the next subject of concern.
 Except that he isn’t.
 The next chapter is about Marius’ grandfather.

 Pages covered: 495-511.
-Image of Gavroche “after an original by Émile Bayard,” from an unidentified edition of Les Misérables, via this fantastic illustration gallery.
+Image of Gavroche “after an original by Émile Bayard,” from an unidentified edition of Les Misérables, via the Pont-au-Change illustration gallery.